-Blogging from the geopolitical epicentre of the culture of death ...
+Blogging for the comfort of the demoralized ...

 Oi ain't got no book-larnin' loike Prof Hawking, but oi reckon loike this:If there's a law, say the law of gravity, Who was, and is, the Lawgiver?Hey?